cs3157-borowski/recitations/recitation_1/git.md

 - This makes it easy to isolate and manage different changes.
 When you're ready, you can merge the changes in your feature branch back into the original branch.

-Make sure you are in your local repository and run `$git branch` it should say `* master` with the asterisk indicating that you are on the master branch.
+Make sure you are in your local repository and run `$ git branch` it should say `* master` with the asterisk indicating that you are on the master branch.
 The master branch is the **default branch**, but Git also supports **main** as a default branch name as well.

 To make a new branch (don't be scared) run `git branch <insert-branch-name>`.
 Now run `git branch -a ` to see all the branches.